 So, how can teams solve these problems?
 Enter, Advanced sprint planning!

-Freshrelease allows scrum teams to do capacity planning for their sprints so that,
+Scrum teams can use capacity planning for their sprints so that,

 There is clear visibility on who's available for the sprint and for how many days.